Early Christian History: Site Extras — Christian Martyr Complex

 As noted, persecution of Christians by Rome certainly occurred, its extent has been grossly overstated by subsequent Christian tradition.
 First, many Christians believe that the entire history of Christianity, up to the Edict of Milan, was one in which Christianity was officially persecuted, in which Roman officials actively hunted them down at all times and that admitting to being a Christian amounted to a death sentence.
 This is not true.
 Official persecutions actually lasted only c.
 6 years total, put together.
 Ad hoc persecutions were more frequent, but also much more sporadic, and limited in scope.

 Later historians, studying the evidence, have determined that the persecution was meager compared with subsequent Christian tradition.
-For instance, Edward Gibbon, in his seminal The Decline And Fall Of The Roman Empire, states that the total number of Christians executed from 30 CE to the Edict of Milan, was about 2,000.
+For instance, Edward Gibbon, in his seminal The History of the Decline and Fall of the Roman Empire, states that the total number of Christians executed from 30 CE to the Edict of Milan, was about 2,000.

 Despite the overstated persecution, Christians have been inspired to view martyrdom as a Christian ideal.
 The works of St Ignatius were widely disseminated, and added to and modified.
 Other Christian writers spoke of the virtues of martyrdom.
 In some cases they had to write also condemning suicide as a path to martyrdom.
 Furthermore, the emotionally-compelling nature of martyrdom led to the Donatist controversy which rent the northern African church apart.